 Instructions

 - Preheat oven to 400 F and place rack in the middle of the oven.
-Pour olive oil and honey on a large baking, place in the oven for 3 to 5 minutes while the oven is preheating.2 tablespoons olive oil, 2 tablespoons raw honey
+Pour olive oil and honey on a large baking, place in the oven for 3 to 5 minutes while the oven is preheating.2 Tablespoons olive oil, 2 Tablespoons honey

 - Bake for 40 to 50 minutes until the rutabaga is fork tender and the outside is golden brown.
 Tossing halfway through to ensure even browning.